eugeniop/itinerariumlatinum/public/posts/basics.md

 * Legit librum puella
 * Puella legit librum

 They all mean the same.
-You can't do this in English.
-If you write *The book reads the girl*, them meaning is completely different.
+You can't do this in English (with maybe a few exceptions).
+If you write *The book reads the girl*, them meaning is completely different, while the words are exactly the same!

->>> While the meaning remains the same, the order of the words is used to put emphasis on different things. _Librum puella legit_ sounds more the type of sentence you will find in poetry or in a speech.
+> While the meaning remains the same, the order of the words is used to put emphasis on different things. _Librum puella legit_ sounds more the type of sentence you will find in poetry or in a speech.

 This is possible, because Latin is an _inflected_ language.
-Meaninig that the words _ending_ changes based on the function they perform:
+Meanining that the words _ending_ changes based on the function they perform:

-In the example, *Librum* is in the *Accusative* case, because it is the object.
+In the example, *Librum* is in the *Accusative* case, because it is the object being acted on.
 We know this because of the ending *-um*.
 If the book was the *Subject*, then it would be *Liber*.
-Words in Latin change with:
+Word endings  in Latin change with:

-* Gender (3 genders: masculine, feminine, and neuter)
+* Gender (there are 3 genders: masculine, feminine, and neuter)
-* Number (is it one thing or many.
+* Number (is it one thing or many?
 Singular or plural)
 * The function they perform in a sentence (called a *case*)

+In Latin there are 6 main cases:

 | **Case**       | **Singular** | **Plural** | **Function / Use**                        |
 | -------------- | ------------ | ---------- | ----------------------------------------- |